sharmi/academic-kickstart-seofit/content/post/long-tail-keywords/index.md

 ### Why are long tail keywords important?
-Long Tail Keywords are bread and butter of SEO Experts and for good reason.
+Long Tail Keywords are the bread and butter of SEO Experts and for good reason.

 #### Understand User Intent
 The intention and needs of the user are more easily understandable.
+Compare the long tail keyword '1200 calorie keto diet plan' to 'keto diet plan'.
+Here are a few things we can immediately infer.
-Consider '1200 calorie keto diet plan' to 'keto diet plan'.
-We now know users are looking for a specific calorie goal.
-We also know their need is to lose weight (as opposed to managing a medical condition).
-They are also probably working with a date or time period in mind.
-They might also be on an exercise regimen or considering one.
-So you can tailor content to this user's need.
+* We now know users are looking for a specific calorie goal.
+* We also know their need is to lose weight (as opposed to managing a medical condition).
+* They are also probably working with a date or time period in mind.
+* They might also be on an exercise regimen or considering one.

+Now you can tailor the content for this keyword to this user's specific need.

 When the content is relatable, the user stays on your page longer.
 This is a very significant signal used by Google to boost your site's authority.